 Financial information is king and Thomson Reuters Corporation holds the crown.
 The company is the market leader in financial data (ahead of rival information provider Bloomberg).
-Thomson Reuters provides electronic information and services to businesses and professionals worldwide, serving the legal, financial services, tax and accounting, healthcare and science, and media markets.
+Thomson Reuters provides electronic information and services to businesses and professionals worldwide, serving the financial services, media, legal, tax and accounting, and science markets.
 Data is primarily offered online, and to a lesser extent via CD-ROM and print formats; nearly all revenues come from subscription sales to its plethora of offerings.
 Thomson Reuters was created in 2008 as the result of the $16 billion cash and stock purchase of news service Reuters by information provider The Thomson Corporation.

-The Markets division accounts for more than half of Thomson Reuters revenues.
-Within the division, the company in 2010 grew its offerings through the launch of the Thomson Reuters Eikon platform, a flagship financial data product that directly competes with Bloomberg's financial terminals and free online information.
-Eikon is a desktop product that incorporates Internet-style search, display, and navigation tools.
-Also that year its Markets division introduced Thomson Reuters Elektron, an ultra low-latency electronic trading and data distribution platform.
+Markets also includes tools such as the Thomson Reuters Eikon and Thomson Reuters Elektron platforms.
+Eikon is its a flagship financial data product that directly competes with Bloomberg's financial terminals and free online information; the desktop product incorporates Internet-style search, display, and navigation tools.
+Elektron is an ultra low-latency electronic trading and data distribution platform.

 The Thomson family, through its Woodbridge investment firm, owns 55% of Thomson Reuters.